Brandon Ingram Player Props: Pelicans vs. Clippers

 Brandon Ingram Insights vs. the Clippers

-- This season, he's put up 10.2% of the Pelicans' attempted field goals, as he's averaging 18.1 per contest.

-- This season, he's accounted for 7.1% of his team's three-pointers made, averaging 1.6 per game.
+- Ingram is responsible for taking 10.9% of his team's field goal attempts this season with 18.4 per game.

+- He's attempted 3.8 threes per game, or 6.5% of his team's shots from beyond the arc this season.

-- Ingram's opponents, the Clippers, have one of the NBA's slowest tempos with 100.8 possessions per game, while his Pelicans rank 18th in possessions per game with 102.4.
+- Ingram's Pelicans average 102.3 possessions per game, which ranks 16th among NBA teams, while the Clippers have a middling offense in terms of tempo, ranking 18th with 100.9 possessions per contest.

-- The Clippers concede 112.3 points per game, eighth-ranked in the NBA.
+- On defense, the Clippers have allowed 112.7 points per game, which is 12th-best in the NBA.

+- On the boards, the Clippers are ranked 15th in the league, allowing 43.2 rebounds per game.

+- Looking at assists, the Clippers have allowed 24.9 per contest, 11th in the league.

 Brandon Ingram vs. the Clippers